-- Create a folder-(User with Create Project permission) Right-click the specific folder under which you want to create a sub-folder, and select Create a New Folder.
-(You can also select this right-click option for any project belonging to the specific folder; the new sub-folder is created under this folder.) - If you select this right-click option for any project listed at the root level of the project list, the new folder will be created at the root level. - Delete a folder-(User with Create Project permission) Right-click the folder and select Delete Folder (or click X to the right of the folder).
+- Create a folder-(User with Create Project permission) To create a folder under a specific folder, right-click that folder or any project directly under that folder, and select Create New Folder | At This Level.
+To create a folder at the root level of the project tree, right-click anywhere in the tree, and select Create New Folder | At Root Level. - Delete a folder-(User with Create Project permission) Right-click the folder and select Delete Folder (or click to the right of the folder).
 Any sub-folders under this folder are also deleted.
-Any projects under the deleted folder are moved to the parent folder or to the root of the project list.
+Any projects under the deleted folder are moved to the parent folder or to the root of the project tree.

-Manage a Project List in the Simple List Format
+Manage Items in the Plain List Format

-The following describes ways to manage a project list that uses the simple list format.
+The following describes ways to manage items (projects and folders) in the plain list format.

-Task To manage a project list in simple list format, do the following:
+Task To manage a project list in plain list format, do the following:

-Perform any of these tasks on an item in a project list in the simple list format:
+Perform any of these tasks on an item in the project list:

-- Rename a project (Project Administrator only) Double-click the project name and overwrite the current name with the new name. - Delete a project-(Project Administrator only) Right-click the project and select Delete Project.
+- Rename a project -(Project Administrator only) Double-click the project name and overwrite the current name with the new name. - Delete a project-(Project Administrator only) Right-click the project and select Delete Project.
 See Deleting a Project for further details. - Create a project-(User with Create Project permission) Right-click any project in the list, and select Create a New Project.
 See Creating a Project for further details.